omicsNLP/MetaboliteNER/README.md

 Then you can process your text by, e.g.,
 ```
-text='Glucose, glutamine and lactate are the most mentioned metabolites in cancer studies! '
+text='Glucose, glutamine and lactate are the most frequently mentioned metabolites in cancer studies. '
 mm.process(text)
 ```
 which would return a list: